 Flashlight Body Adjustment

-The next thing that often will cause a light to not turn on, especially in our models like the PD35, and UC35 where all of the pieces go on, the head piece, and the tail piece go on either side of the body.
-People think sometimes that they can swap those two pieces around to switch where the pocket clip goes, but it is required that they are put on the correct ends.
+The next thing that often will cause a light to not turn on, especially in our models like the Fenix PD35, and Fenix UC35 where the head piece and the tail piece go on either side of the body, is mixing the pieces up.
+People think sometimes that they can swap the head and the tail around to switch where the pocket clip goes, but it is required that they are put on the correct ends.
 The tail cap piece should go on the side next to where the pocket clip hugs the flashlight.
 Think about it like if you were to put the flashlight in your pocket using that pocket clip, the light should be facing down into your pocket.

-Obviously another thing that you can do is of course check your batteries.
-You can try out new batteries, if you have others.
-If you have other sets of batteries, or if you're using the 18650, if you have another one that you can use.
-For some of those batteries, the more expensive ones, I know many people will only have one.
-If you can go to a store and ask to try one at a store that might use them, or like a store that sells flashlights, or perhaps ask a friend if they have a flashlight that uses an Fenix 18650.
+Another thing that you can do is check your batteries.
+You can try out new batteries, if you have backup batteries.
+So if your flashlight runs on an 18650 and you have a spare, try the spare out in the flashlight.
+However, for some of those batteries, especially the more expensive ones, I know many people will only have one.
+If you can go to a store that sells flashlights or batteries, you can ask to try one at a store.
+Or perhaps ask a friend if they have a flashlight that uses a Fenix 18650.

 Flashlight Output Test

 That way if you do call us and tell us that you've done the switch diagnosis, then we'll know that it is in fact either your tail switch, or maybe the tail cap that is not working properly.
 That is just, that'll help speed things up.
-The troubleshooting page on Fenix Store.com, there is a video about the switch and rubber boot replacement.
+The troubleshooting page on Fenix Store.com has a video about the switch and rubber boot replacement.
 If you are interested, you can always go and watch that if the description here was not good enough.

 If you have any other questions about anything like that, just give us a call, or send us an email and we'd be happy to help you out at any time.
 Thank you very much for coming in today, and you have a good day.